 I don’t want to hide behind an image or be someone I’m not.
 I did that for decades and it never worked.

-And while I still deal with insecurity and awkwardness, let me be honest about it.
+While I still deal with insecurity and awkwardness, let me be honest about it.
 Let my child see me as a person.

 This way, if she ever feels awkward, or uninteresting—she will know I felt this way too, and hopefully, she can talk to me about it.